 Hayato JR Station shuttle bus

-Free shuttle bus connects the airport to JR Hayato Station (15 min), useful for families taking JR onward to Kirishima Shrine or Miyazaki via the Sonic line.
-Buses every 30 min during daytime.
+A free shuttle bus connects the airport to JR Hayato Station in 15 minutes.
+It’s handy for families taking JR onward to Kirishima Shrine or to Miyazaki via the Sonic line, with departures every 30 minutes during the daytime.

 - Price: Free shuttle to Hayato Station